 At the age of 32 he was appointed as Assistant Professor of Medicine (Privatdozent) of the medical school of the Goethe University Frankfurt, followed by a promotion one year later to Associate (Außerplanmäßiger) Professor of Medicine.
-At the age of 36 he was recruited as Professor/Chair of Cardiovascular Medicine & Epitranscriptomics at the Newcastle University, Newcastle Upon Tyne, UK.
-Since 2019 he serves as elected Senator of the Newcastle University and Lead of the Vascular Biology & Medicine Theme of the Faculty of Medical Sciences.
+At the age of 36 he was appointed as Professor/Chair of Cardiovascular Medicine & Epitranscriptomics at the Newcastle University, Newcastle Upon Tyne, UK.
+Since September 2021 he works at the Heidelberg University as Professor of Medicine and Chair of the Department of Cardiovascular Research at the European Center for Angioscience (Mannheim campus).

 His research has been awarded with several national and international awards including the German Heart Foundation Wilhem P. Winterstein Prize 2014, the Else Kröner-Fresenius Foundation Memorial Fellowship 2014, the American Heart Association Young Investigator Award 2015, the German Cardiac Society Oskar-Lapp Research Prize 2017, a European Research Council (ERC) Grant 2017 and the European Society of Cardiology Outstanding Achievement Award 2020.